John F. Dryden

 John Fairfield Dryden (August 7, 1839 - November 24, 1911) was an American insurance executive and Republican politician who represented New Jersey in the United States Senate from 1902 to 1907.
 Prior to his election, Dryden founded the Fidelity Trust Company and Prudential Insurance Company.
 He served as president of Prudential from 1881 until his death, when he was succeeded by his son Forrest F. Dryden.
 He was known as the "father of industrial insurance".

 Early life

 Dryden was born in Temple, Maine, on August 7, 1839.
 He moved in 1846 with his parents to Worcester, Massachusetts.
 He graduated from Worcester Academy and later attended Yale College.

 Career

-In 1875, he founded the Widows and Orphans Friendly Society (now Prudential Financial) in Newark, New Jersey, becoming its first secretary and in 1881 its president, serving in the latter position until his death in 1911.
+In 1875, he founded the Widows and Orphans Friendly Society (Prudential Financial) in Newark, New Jersey, becoming its first secretary and in 1881 its president, serving in the latter position until his death in 1911.
 His son Forrest succeeded him as president, serving until 1922.

 Dryden was one of the founders of the Fidelity Trust Company and was involved in the establishment and management of various street railways, banks, and other financial enterprises in New Jersey, New York, and Pennsylvania.